 So you have a talent you are passionate about pursuing and are looking to increase your visibility by putting your skills in front of a larger audience.
 The cheapest and easiest way to do this may very well be from the comfort of your own home.
-With your computer, internet, and some simple equipment (hello, smartphone), you may just be on your way to being the next big YouTube influencer.
+With your computer, internet, and some simple equipment (hello, smartphone), you could be on your way to being the next big YouTube influencer.

 - What exactly is a YouTube influencer?

 - How often should I be creating videos?

 - Who are successful YouTubers I can model my approach after?